-Student Teaching Calendar - Student teaching is 12 full weeks (60 days) all day in the school.
+Student Teaching Calendar - Student teaching is a minimum of 12 consecutive weeks/480 hours all day in the school.
 Student teachers are expected to participate in school extracurricular activities and assignments, as do the regular teachers.
-School holidays are not counted in the 60 days.
+School holidays are not counted in the 480 hours.